microsoft/ClaimQR/README.md

 ### Issuer revocation

 If an issuer key is compromised, the issuer SHALL remove it from its published JWK set.
-All issued CQR will from then on become invalid.
+All issued CQRs issued using that key will from then on be invalid.

 ### Claim QR revocation

-There is no defined mechanism to revoke a CQR in this version.
+There is no defined mechanism to revoke a specific CQR in this version.
 Application profiles can adopt various mechanisms to achieve this, including [the one defined in the SHC framework](https://spec.smarthealth.cards/#revocation).

 ## Differences with the SHC framework

 SHCs are meant to encode medical data, using the [FHIR](https://www.hl7.org/fhir/) standard, as opposed to general claims as it is done in this project.
 The main differences with the SHC framework [specification](https://spec.smarthealth.cards/) are:

 * **No VC**: for simplicity, the claims are encoded directly in a JWT, and not in a Verifiable Credential object.
-In the SHC framework, the VC property simply acts as a shell for the FHIR bundle, so removing it helps removing a dependency.
+In the SHC framework, the VC property simply acts as a shell for the FHIR bundle.
 * **No QR chunking**: SHCs can be split across multiple QR codes.
 This feature hasn't seen much adoption in practice, so this project doesn't make use of it.
 Application-specific methods can instead be used to split a payload across multiple QR codes, if needed.
 * **No X.509 extension**: issue keys can be tied to a X.509 certificate by using the `x5c` property of the JWK.
-This project doesn't make explicit use of these feature, although an application profile could make use of it.
+This project doesn't make explicit use of this feature, although an application profile could do so.
 * **cqr header**: SHC QR codes have a `shc` header; this project instead use the header `cqr` (for Claim QR).
 * **CQR expiration**: SHCs express medical facts that do not expire, therefore SHCs do not contain an expiration date.
 CQRs, on the other hand, can encode any type of entitlements, and therefore an expiration date (using the JWT `exp` claim) can be present for many use cases.
-* **No stand-alone file**: CQR are only available in the form of a QR, there is no equivalent to a `.smart-health-card` file.
+* **No stand-alone file**: CQR are only available in the form of a QR code, there is no equivalent to a `.smart-health-card` file.

 ## Extensions

 This initial release reuses as much of the SHC framework as possible, by design.
 Given the more general scope of CQR, however, some design decisions might be revisited for different use cases.
+These might be explored in future versions.

 * **Supported signature algorithms**: the only allowed signature algorithm at the moment is ECDSA using the NIST P-256 curve and SHA-256 hash algorithm (the JWS `ES256` algorithm).
 This simplifies and insures interoperability of implementations, but does not provide cryptographic agility.
-* **Different compression and QR encoding**:
+* **Different compression and QR encoding**: the SHC compression and QR encoding rules were optimized for the FHIR bundle payload; a generic JWT payload might benefit from other technical options.
+* **Selective claim disclosure**: currently, all the claims in a CQR are disclosed at presentation.
+Selective disclosure techniques can be used to only present a subset of the claims.

 ## Glossary

 * **Claim**: An attribute or statement
-* **CQR**: Claim QR, a JWT encoded into a QR code, as specified herein.
+* **CQR**: Claim QR, a JWT encoded into a QR code, as specified in this document
 * **JWK**: JSON Web Key, see [RFC 7517](https://datatracker.ietf.org/doc/html/rfc7517)
 * **JWKS**: JSON Web Key Set, a set of JWKs, see [section 5 of RFC 7517](https://datatracker.ietf.org/doc/html/rfc7517#section-5)
 * **JWS**: JSON Web Signature, see [RFC 7515](https://datatracker.ietf.org/doc/html/rfc7515)